Adnan Hussain (minister)

 Adnan Hussain (ޢަދުނާން ޙުސައިން) was a Maldivian politician and statesman who held several ministerial positions during the Nasir presidency.

 Life

-Hussain served as the Vazeerul Ma'aarif (Minister of Education) of the Sultanate of the Maldive Islands from 1972 to 1975.
+Hussain served as the Vazeerul Ma'aarif (Minister of Education) of the Maldive Islands from 1972 to 1975.
 He later served as the Attorney General of the Maldives Sultanate from 1956 to 1959 and 1975 to 1981.

 He was born into the prominent Salahuddin family as the son of Hussain Salahuddin.
+His son is Ahmed Muthasim Adnan, the fifth chief justice of the Maldives.